UtahSC/roman-numeral-kata/README.md

 Write the following test and make it pass: `3 returns III`

 Remember to see if your newly written test fails before adding code to make it pass.
 Does this one fail?

+## Test 7
+We some iteration going with the previous test.
+Let's try adding some more.

+Write the following test and make it pass: `20 returns XX`

+## Test 8
+Let's refactor again.
+You may have some duplication between the two areas of iteration.
+Remove that duplication.This will likely be a larger refactor than previous ones.
+If it is, try doing more than one refactor, where each refactor changes the shape of your code as little as possible.

+We mentioned back on Test 5 that we will likely have a mapping between Arabic and Roman Numerals.
+Now is the time to make that mapping explicit in order to remove duplication.

+Write the following test and make it pass: `50 returns L`

+## Test 9
+For all the non-subtractive cases you should now be at the point where it's just a matter of adding additional values to your mapping.
+But what about those pesky subtraction cases? (e.g. `4 returns IV`) We could complicate our algorithm to capture the rules about which values can be subtracted from which other values.
+But could there be an easier way?

+Write the following test and make it pass: `4 returns IV`

+Remember to do the simplest possible thing that will make the test pass.